How To Text to Give in Church in 2023

 This is probably the best reason for churches to consider text-to-give.
 Digital currency is well on its way to making cash and checks obsolete.
 In a recent survey of bank and credit union customers, four out of five people said that they no longer carried a checkbook.
 The demographic that had the largest percentage of people still carrying checkbooks was over 65.

-Cash doesn’t fare much better.
+Cash doesn’t fare much better as a payment source.
 In a 2014 Bankrate.com report, it was found that at any given time…

 - 8 in 10 people carry less than $50 cash